-REST clients (registrant-EPs / CTs, lookup clients, RD servers during simple registrations) MUST be prepared to receive any unsuccessful code and act upon it according to its definition, options and/or payload to the best of their capabilities, falling back to failing the operation if recovery is not possible.
-In particular, they should retry the request upon 5.03 (Service Unavailable; 503 in HTTP) according to the Max-Age (Retry-After in HTTP) option, and fall back to link-format when receiving 4.15 (Unsupported Content Format; 415 in HTTP).
+REST clients (registrant-EPs and CTs during registration and maintenance, lookup clients, RD servers during simple registrations) MUST be prepared to receive any unsuccessful code and act upon it according to its definition, options and/or payload to the best of their capabilities, falling back to failing the operation if recovery is not possible.
+In particular, they should retry the request upon 5.03 (Service Unavailable; 503 in HTTP) according to the Max-Age (Retry-After in HTTP) option, and fall back to link-format when receiving 4.15 (Unsupported Content-Format; 415 in HTTP).

-A resource directory MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
+An RD MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
 The protocol used between directories to ensure loop-free operation is outside the scope of this document.